IT Operations Blog

 Physical data center components

-The physical design aspects are critical to managing highly dependent data center operations.
+The physical data center components are critical to managing highly dependent data center operations.
 Some of the most efficient data centers are located at low-temperature geographic regions, safe and secure from natural and man-made disaster incidents, with ready access to utility and emergency services.

 The common physical elements of a data center include:

-• The facility.
-The building space with efficient access to utility and emergency services.
+• Data center facility: A building space with efficient access to utilities and emergency services.
 Since data centers are some of the most energy-consuming building facilities, the architecture is optimized for space and environmental control.
-Natural cooling in specific humidity and low-temperature regions are chosen to offset energy consumption necessary for data center component cooling.
-Data centers account for around 1% of global electricity demand, which comes to about 250 TWh.
+Low-temperature regions are chosen to offset the energy consumption necessary for data center component cooling.
+Data centers account for around 1% of global electricity demand, or about 250 TWh.

-• Core components.
-This includes the standard IT equipment and software necessary to deliver computing services to a large customer base.
-These include servers, networking devices, infrastructure such as racks, HVAC and electrical systems, and other computing infrastructure resources.
+• Core components: The standard IT equipment and software necessary to deliver computing services to a large customer base.
+These include servers and storage systems, networking devices, backup devices, infrastructure such as racks, HVAC, and electrical systems, and other computing infrastructure resources.

-• Support Infrastructure.
-This includes the physical security of the space, HVAC cooling, Uninterruptible Power Sources (UPS) such as generators and battery banks, utility services infrastructure. and access to emergency services is critical to maintain data center operations.
+• Support infrastructure: This includes the physical security of the space, HVAC cooling, Uninterruptible Power Sources (UPS) such as generators and battery banks, and utility service infrastructure.
+Access to emergency services is critical to maintain data center operations.

-• Operational staff.
-The workforce that supports the datacenter, which can include employees available on-premises as well as off-site teams that work toward managing and maintaining the data center operations to meet the defined performance, security, and compliance standards.
+• Operational staff: The workforce that supports the data center, both on-premises and off-site employees who manage and maintain the data center operations to meet the defined performance, security, and compliance standards.

 (Learn how the cloud is changing data center jobs.)